 Many items that have been issued as a regular repeat medication by your doctor can be obtained.
-These items can be requested in person, in writing, by fax (01453 847994) or by using online via EMIS access (please see below).
+These items can be requested in person, in writing or by using online via EMIS access (please see below).
 Please bear the following in mind:

 - Your prescription will be ready for collection two working days after you have requested it.

 - If you wish, you can provide us with a stamped, self-addressed envelope so that we can post your prescription to you.
 Please be aware we are unable to post controlled drugs.
 Alternatively, you can nominate a chemist for us to send your prescriptions electronically.

 - Contraceptive pills are not available on repeat prescription and it will normally be necessary for you to make an appointment.

 - Prescriptions are normally issued with one or two months’ worth of medication with the exception of the Contraceptive Pill or Hormone Replacement Therapy (HRT)

 - For reasons of patient safety we are unable to take repeat prescription requests over the ‘phone.
 This can, however, in agreement with your usual doctor, be arranged in certain circumstances (eg patients who are completely housebound).

 - Prescription queries can be dealt with between 11am – 1pm and 2pm – 4pm by a member of our Scripting team.

 - When someone is collecting your prescription on your behalf they need to:

 - Be over the age of 16